The ABC has settled the unlawful dismissal claim brought by sacked CEO, Michelle Guthrie.

 The confidential settlement comes as a result of Guthrie launching legal action in the Federal Court.

-Guthrie was dramatically fired by the board of the public broadcaster in September, half way through her five year, $900,000 a year, contract.
+The ABC board dramatically fired Guthrie in September, despite her serving just half of her five year, $900,000 a year, contract.

-The sacking led to the resignation of chairman Justin Milne, who Guthrie had accused of political interference and sexual harassment.
+Guthrie had previously accused him of political interference and sexual harassment.

-Yesterday, the ABC confirmed a settlement had been reached.
+Yesterday, the ABC confirmed the settlement in a statement:

-“The ABC and its former Managing Director, Michelle Guthrie, are pleased to announce a resolution to their Federal Court litigation,” the statement said.
+“The ABC and its former Managing Director, Michelle Guthrie, are pleased to announce a resolution to their Federal Court litigation.

-Guthrie said that she was “devastated” by the sacking, and according to her court documents, was set to argue that the ABC had no “reason to trigger the termination clause.”
+According to court documents, she also argued the ABC had no “reason to trigger the termination clause.”

-Miles Heffernan, Litigation Director at Fair Work Claims, said he was not surprised by the outcome.
+Miles Heffernan, Litigation Director at Fair Work Claims, says the settlement is unsurprising.

-“Almost all unfair and unlawful dismissal cases end up being resolved before the matter gets to a formal hearing in a court or a commission,” he said.
+“Most unfair and unlawful dismissal cases are resolved without proceeding to a formal hearing in a court or a commission,” he said.

-“In this case, you can bet that the ABC did not want this matter dragging on through the court and being reported in the newspapers and on television every day – it’s just a bad look.”
+“In this case, you can bet the ABC board didn’t want this matter dragging on through the court and being reported in the newspapers and on television every day – it’s just a bad look.”

 Ita takes charge

-The settlement between the ABC and Ms Guthrie comes as media icon Ita Buttrose is announced as the new chairman of the board.
+The ABC announced that Ita Buttrose will be new chairman of the board.

-Buttrose said yesterday that her role will be to rebuild trust in the public broadcaster following Guthrie’s departure.
+Buttrose says her role will be to rebuild trust in the public broadcaster following Guthrie’s departure.